anoopsarkar/neuralmt-class/project.md

 * Latent variable RNN-LMs.
 See paper by Saul and Pereira.
 * Use Brown clusters to initialize word vectors for RNN-LM.

+### Visualization of hidden context vectors

+* Build a visualizer to enable debugging of NMT systems.